KQM-git/TCL/enemy-data/abyss-order/abyss-lector-violet-lightning.md

 ---
-description: A monster who serves the Abyss Order and commands lightning while singing the praises of the darkness..
+description: A monster who serves the Abyss Order and commands lightning while singing the praises of the darkness.
 ---

 # The Abyss Order